Frequently Asked Questions

 6) My store isn’t in Texas.
 Am I eligible to join?

 Although American Pharmacies started in Texas and now has more than 60% of the Texas independent market, we have members in several other states.
 As the word of the APRx value proposition has spread, we have added members from New Mexico, Oklahoma, Louisiana and Mississippi.
 We’ll be adding members from even more states soon.

 7) Once I am a member, how do I know I will continue to get the best deal on my drug purchases?

 American Pharmacies’ six-member sales team stays in constant touch with our members to make sure they are receiving maximum value in their purchasing relationship.
 In addition, APRx is the only independent purchasing group that has a full-time generics expert on staff.
 Generic products play a critical role in the financial success of your business and it is critical that APRx has superior expertise to help you navigate the shifting trends, challenges and opportunities in your generic business.
-That’s why we have a new VP of Generics and Vendor Relations, John Cooper, who works constantly with AmerisourceBergen and McKesson to make sure that our members are getting the best prices.
+That’s why we have a new VP of Generics and Vendor Relations, John Cooper, who works constantly with AmerisourceBergen to make sure that our members are getting the best prices.
 Finally, as APRx has grown, we have been able to negotiate successfully better contracts with our wholesalers.

 8) What happens if I decide to leave American Pharmacies?